jshaker000/SAP1/README.md

 ### FPGA Implementation
 #### Output Module
+You could implement a pipelined Double-Dabble Module and tie that output then the 7seg decoder.
+Many FPGAs then will have a scheme that you enable only one Seven Seg Digit at a time, so you'll need a fast clock to shift through each BCD digit and drive it quick enough that it looks like they are all being held at once.

 I didnt want to go through the trouble of making a binary to bcd converter then bd to 7seg.
-Also, each FPGA will have a different port config to drive the 7segs (shift registers, act high, act low).
+Also, each FPGA will have a different port config to drive the 7segs (shift registers, active high, active low).
 So that is an open excercise.
 Currently, I am able to synthesize this design on Vivado when I map out\_data to a handful of LEDs.
+(The whole design will be optimized out if there is no output port)

 #### Reset Line
 Some ability to reset everyhting -> perhaps also have  "backup ram (functionally rom)" and some bootstrapping module to copy the backup ram back into the main ram to easily restart

 #### UART RAM Programming
-Some way to reprogram the RAM from a computer so that we dont have to reelaborate and synthesisize and all each time.
+Some way to reprogram the RAM from a computer / live so that we dont have to reelaborate and synthesisize and all each time would be nice.
-Obviously that wont cover RTL changes though.
+Perhaps having a UART controller listen to a control word that turns the computer into RESET mode, allows you to program the RAM, and then lifts reset mode.
+I don't think this would be too hard, honestly.
+This could be a plausible alternative to a reset line and having a backup Ram.

+#### Add a Stack / other functionatilty
+Self explanatory.

 ## Screenshots